The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 (See also [\[1\]](#mlc)) A collection of data items used for training, evaluation, etc. Usually, a given dataset has a schema (which may be “this is unstructured text”) and some metadata about provenance, licenses for use, transformations and filters applied, etc.

-## Deterministic
+## Determinism

-The output of a [Function](#function) for a given input (or inputs) is known precisely.
-This affords writing repeatable, automated tests.
+The output of a [Function](#function) for a given input is always known precisely.
+This affords writing repeatable, predictable software and automated, reliable tests.

+In contrast, _nondeterminism_ means components for which identical inputs yield different results, removing repeatability and complicating predictability, and the ability to write automated, reliable tests.

 ## Explainability